akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey stood by the door, watching, waiting, as he always did.

 At last, Henry rose.
 “I have stayed too long.
-The queen will wonder where I am.”
+My wife, the Queen, shall wonder where I am.”

 He put a hand on Harold’s shoulder.
 “You have served me well, Rauthulfr.
 You have given me a son’s loyalty and a daughter’s courage.
 I will not forget.”